What’s the Difference Between a Raspberry Pi and a Computer?

 1. Construction

-The case for a Raspberry Pi on the other hand is quite different.
+On the other hand, a Raspberry Pi is very different.
 It is all in one!
 Compared to a computer, the Raspberry Pi has a very tiny motherboard (about the size of a credit card).
-The thing is that it’s a motherboard!
+And that’s the important part: it’s a motherboard!

 All components are soldered directly onto the motherboard, thus eliminating any possibility for replacement or an upgrade.